AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/graph-simulation.md

 description: Learn how to use the Graph Simulation in the Identity Service UI.
 badge: Beta
 ---
-# Graph Simulation UI Guide
+# [!DNL Graph Simulation] UI guide

-Graph Simulation is a tool in the Identity Service UI that you can use to simulate how an identity graph behaves given a particular combination of identities and how you configure the [identity optimization algorithm](./identity-optimization-algorithm.md).
+[!DNL Graph Simulation] is a tool in the Identity Service UI that you can use to simulate how an identity graph behaves given a particular combination of identities and how you configure the [identity optimization algorithm](./identity-optimization-algorithm.md).

-Read this document to learn how you can use Graph Simulation to better understand identity graph behavior and how the graph algorithm functions.
+Read this document to learn how you can use [!DNL Graph Simulation] to better understand identity graph behavior and how the graph algorithm functions.

-## Get to know the Graph Simulation interface
+## Get to know the [!DNL Graph Simulation] interface {#interface}

-You can access Graph Simulation in the Adobe Experience Platform UI.
+You can access [!DNL Graph Simulation] in the Adobe Experience Platform UI.
 Select **[!UICONTROL Identities]** from the left navigation and then select **[!UICONTROL Graph Simulation]** from the top header.

 ![The Graph Simulation interface in the Adobe Experience Platform UI.](../images/graph-simulation/graph-simulation.png)

-The Graph Simulation interface can be divided into three sections:
+The [!DNL Graph Simulation] interface can be divided into three sections:

 >[!BEGINTABS]